jzhowie/APCSFinalProject/README.md

 Jason: Added a combo variable to track number of combos erased per turn and modified frozen disruption and not the Pokemon to be erased when matched.

 Austin: Level select now correctly creates a board with the chosen boss, as well as redirecting the player to the level select screen after the player defeats the boss.

+### June 9:
+Jason: Finished implementation of frozen disruptor, it stays in place and doesn't spawn any new Pokemon below it.
+Made some minor changes to how score and the Boss are displayed.

+Austin:

 ## UML Diagram Updates:
 **Project as of June 3:** https://drive.google.com/file/d/1H9EwH_R6WllpA8--SVgJByXFP4gX6f99/view?usp=sharing